tamaskis/planet3D-MATLAB/README.md

    - `units` &rightarrow; specifies the units the celestial body should be drawn in.
 Units available are `km`, `AU`, `m`, `ft`, `mi`, `nmi`.
    - `transparency` &rightarrow; specifies how transparent the celestial body is (1 for 100% transparency, 0 for 100% opacity)

+**NOTE:** All fields of `opts` do NOT have to be defined; when a field is left undefined, the rest of the plot settings are set to default values.
+Additionally, `color`, `line_width`, and `line_style` are only relevant when plotting the Earth's coastlines.

 <br/><br/>
 <br/><br/>